 Any child on the SEND register has a Personalised Support Plan (PSP) which is written by the class teacher in conjunction with the SENCO, child and parents.
-In Sun Hill Junior School the PLP comprises two parts; Pupil Pathway and Pupil Profile.
+Some children, including all those children with an Education Health Care Plan, will have a Pupil Pathway in addition to their PSP.

-• The targets identified on a PSP will be SMART (specific, measurable, attainable, realistic and timely).
-This will ensure that there is a clear outcome that will be achievable in the given time frame e.g. 6 weeks, 12 sessions

-- The PSPs are a working document, which means it will be annotated and amended is response to the child's needs, for example, the specific spelling patterns that a child is working on will be updated as soon as the child has mastered it, to ensure that the child continues to progress. - It is the responsibility of the class teacher in liaison with the LSA (where appropriate) to keep the PSP up to date. - It is the responsibility of the class teacher to ensure there is evidence to show progress according to the outcomes described in the plan - Targets on the PSP are reviewed continually as part of on-going classroom practice and termly with child and parents.
-These are also discussed at parent's evenings twice a term.
+- The targets identified on a Pathway will be SMART (specific, measurable, attainable, realistic and timely).
+This will ensure that there is a clear outcome that will be achievable in the given time frame e.g. 6 weeks, 12 sessions - The Pupil Pathways are a working document, which means it will be annotated and amended is response to the child's needs, for example, the specific spelling patterns that a child is working on will be updated as soon as the child has mastered it, to ensure that the child continues to progress. - It is the responsibility of the class teacher in liaison with the LSA (where appropriate) to keep the Pupil Pathways up to date. - It is the responsibility of the class teacher to ensure there is evidence to show progress according to the outcomes described in the plan - Targets on the Pupil Pathways are reviewed continually as part of on-going classroom practice and termly with child and parents including at parent's evenings twice a term.